 - Cystic Fibrosis Foundation, Juvenile Diabetes Research Foundation, National Multiple Sclerosis Society, Susan G. Komen, include some examples).
 NOTE: this list is not exhaustive.
 It is important to read the sponsor solicitation to determine if they have a salary cap.

 - Principal Investigator & Other Key Personnel

 Salaries for PI and other key personnel named in the grant award are directly charged to sponsored projects in proportion to the amount of effort devoted to the project for the time period.
-If this is less than the amount of effort that was committed to the sponsor, the difference should be charged to a cost share account.
 If there is a salary limitation for DHHS Salary Cap, the amount that exceeds the allowed rate must be charged to a salary cap account.
 Salary limitations (or caps) established by other sponsors are not tracked in salary cap accounts, but must be considered when assigning effort and salary to the project.

 For Federal awards, sponsor approval is required in advance for the following:

 - PI disengagement from project for more than three months

 - 25% reduction in time devoted to project by PI

 - Change in key person identified in the application or award

 Other sponsors may have additional requirements for advance approval.